William-Shaw32/Image-Classification-Pipeline/README.md

 Comparing Model Performance

 <img width="319" height="212" alt="image" src="https://github.com/user-attachments/assets/e7917e01-0739-4267-81ca-82d19fc51932" />

-This repository implements an end-to-end image classification pipeline using a range of machine learning techniques.
-The project covers the full workflow from data loading and preprocessing through feature extraction, custom classifier design, model training, and evaluation, with an emphasis on clean structure and reproducibility.

-The implementation uses the CIFAR-10 dataset, with 5,000 training images and 1,000 testing images, and is structured to allow different feature representations and classification approaches to be swapped and compared.

 What this project demonstrates:
 - Design of a modular machine learning pipeline for supervised image classification